Locally unidentifiable subset of quantum states and its resourcefulness in secret password distribution

-In any operational theory, if two or more spatially separated communicating agents are able to perform a distributed task then it is trivially executable when they {come together and} collaborate in the same lab.
-The converse statement is true in classical world.
-Interestingly, in quantum regime, the scenario gets more complex.
-There exist distributed quantum tasks {that} can not be successfully accomplished locally, {even though they are accomplishable when the agents collaborate.} This phenomenon {exhibits} a stark deviation of quantum theory from its classical counterpart.
-Usually, this anomaly is termed as \textit{quantum nonlocality}.
-In general, there are two kinds of such non-classical phenomena: one manifests nonlocality with the help of exotic structure and topology of quantum state space solely, the other deals with the incapability of explaining correlations by \textit{locality} and \textit{realism}.
-Customarily, the later one was named after John Bell {as} Bell nonlocality \cite{bell}.
-However, both of them have huge foundational and {application-based} significance in the current development of quantum theory.
-In this work, we are especially interested in the \textit{quantum nonlocality} of the first kind.
-One such celebrated phenomenon is the perfect indistinguishability of {certain} mutually orthogonal multipartite quantum states via local operations and classical communication (LOCC).
-In the past decades, a plethora of interesting results were developed along this line \cite{lid1,lid2,lid3,lid4,lid5,lid6,lid7,lid10,lid11,lid12,lid13,lid14,lid15,lid16,lid17,lid18,lid19,lid20,lid21,lid22,lid23,lid24,lid25,lid26,lid28,lid29,lid30,lid31,lid32,lid33,lid34,lid35,lid36,lid37,lid38,lid39,ghosh2022activating,gupta}.
-Very recently, some other distributed quantum tasks have also been developed that manifest a stronger form of quantum nonlocality, \textit{e.g.}, local irreducibility \cite{halder}, local unmarkability \cite{sen} etc. In this work, we present an even stronger form of quantum nonlocality {exhibited by certain} sets of mutually orthogonal entangled states.
-Here, the concerned distributed task, namely, \textit{local subset identification} (LSI), is to perfectly locally identify {the elements of} a strict subset (having cardinality greater than one), {chosen from a known} set {of} mutually orthogonal multipartite states by a number of {spatially separated, classically communicating} agents.
-More precisely, from a {known} set of mutually orthogonal states, \textit{more than one} state will be chosen and shared among multiple spatially separated agents.
-The winning condition / {objective} of the task is to perfectly identify the shared states via LOCC.
-We show here that the incapability of accomplishing this task for a set {exhibits} an even stronger quantum nonlocal phenomenon than that discussed in the existing literature.
+\textit{Introduction.}- In any operational theory, if two or more spatially separated communicating agents are able to perform a distributed task then it is trivially executable when they collaborate or come together in the same lab.
+The converse statement is also true in classical world.
+However, in the quantum regime, the scenario gets more complex.
+There exist distributed quantum tasks that can not be carried out locally, even though they are perfectly accomplishable when the agents collaborate.
+This phenomenon exhibits a stark deviation of quantum theory from the classical worldview.
+Usually, this anomaly is termed as \textit{quantum nonlocality} \cite{peres,bennett1999quantum}. {This is different from the celebrated \textit{Bell-nonlocality} that deals with the incapability of explaining correlations by local-realism \cite{bell}.} {Rather, this} quantum nonlocality arises solely due to the intricate structure and topology of the quantum state space.
+It has huge significance in both application \cite{dh1,dh2,dh3,dh4,ss} and theory.
+The indistinguishability of {certain} mutually orthogonal multipartite quantum states by local operations and classical communication (LOCC) is one of the basic quantum nonlocal phenomena.
+In the past decades, a plethora of intriguing results were developed along this line \cite{lid1,lid2,lid3,lid4,lid5,lid6,lid7,lid10,lid11,lid12,lid13,lid14,lid15,lid16,lid17,lid18,lid19,lid20,lid21,lid22,lid23,lid24,lid25,lid26,lid28,lid29,lid30,lid31,lid32,lid33,lid34,lid35,lid36,lid37,lid38,lid39,ghosh2022activating,gupta}.
+Very recently, some other distributed quantum tasks have also been developed that manifest \textit{stronger} forms of quantum nonlocality than the local indistinguishability \textit{viz.}, local state irreducibility \cite{halder}, local unmarkability \cite{sen} etc. As mentioned earlier, impossibility of locally realising some distributed tasks gives rise to these nonlocalities.
+These tasks can broadly be divided into two paradigms -- (i) \textit{local state discrimination} and, (ii) \textit{local state elimination}.
+Local indistinguishability and unmarkability are examples of the former, whereas local state irreducibility is for the later.
+In this work, we focus on the first paradigm and present an even stronger form of quantum nonlocality, exhibited by certain sets of mutually orthogonal entangled states.
+To demonstrate it we introduce a distributed task -- \textit{Local Subset Identification} (LSI).
+From a known set of mutually orthogonal states, {a subset of} \textit{more than one} state {is} chosen and shared among multiple spatially separated agents (see Fig. \ref{lsi}).
+The objective of the task is to perfectly identify the {subset, i.e., the identity of the} states {within it,} via LOCC.
+For example, take a set of bipartite orthogonal states.
+Consider that \textit{any two} states from the set are shared between spatially separated agents.
+Here, LSI asks {the agents} to perfectly locally identify which \textit{two} states are given to them using LOCC. {We show that the inability to perfectly accomplish this task for a set demonstrates a stronger form of quantum nonlocality than those discussed in the existing literature, termed \textit{Local Subset Unidentifiability}.} At the core of this proposed nonlocality lies the inability to perfectly distinguish certain sets of subspaces of rank more than one using LOCC.
+Since the task of addressing (in)distinguishability of sets of subspaces is naturally more complex than that of sets of vectors, our proposed nonlocality stands out compared to the previous nonlocalities.
+Moreover, we also deliver an information processing application of the proposed nonlocality.